jmjf/misc-docs/vbox-ubuntu/script-vm-clone-fixes.md

     sudo ~/fix-clone.sh NewHostName

 After the script runs, it reboots the VM.
 Networking should work and the VM should have the new hostname.
 Add this script in your base VM so any clones will have it.

+## Note
+You can create the script file above in your host machine's text editor, copy it to the xfer share, the copy it from the xfer share to the guest or just run it from the xfer share if you don't want to copy it.
+If you take this approach, be sure you set your text editor to use Unix-friendly end-of-line options or the script will fail.